-The mainstream media largely missed the story because the runway EMAS systems slowed the jet and stopped it rolling into the cars.
+The mainstream media largely missed the story because the runway EMAS systems slowed the jet and stopped it from rolling into the cars.
 Without EMAS, the story would have been very different.

 After a bumpy descent, a Southwest Airlines 737 flying from Oakland to Burbank in California, slipped off the runway.

 It was forced to use the runways Engineered Material Arresting System, or EMAS, which uses crushable concrete at the end of a runway to stop an aircraft that overruns.
-The tyres of the aircraft sink into this lightweight concrete, which slows down the plane to stop it going beyond the runway and, in this case, into oncoming traffic.
+The tires of the aircraft sink into this lightweight concrete, which slows down the plane to stop it from going beyond the runway and, in this case, into oncoming traffic.

 The image above is of a jet caught up in an EMAS in Charleston from 2010, but it was the Southwest jet shown below that almost crashed.